menny/docker_android/README.md

 ## Contains:

-* Ubuntu 15.10, with wget, curl, zip, python, pip, awsclie, git, make, gcc (and other build-essential)
+* Ubuntu 16.04, with wget, curl, zip, python, pip, awsclie, git, make, gcc (and other build-essential)
 * Java8
-* Platform tools 25.0.1
+* Platform tools 26.0.0
-* SDK Tools 25.2.3
+* SDK Tools 26.0.2
-* Build Tools 25.0.1
+* Build Tools 26.0.0
-* SDK API 24 and 25
+* SDK API 24, 25 and 26
-* Support Library 25.0.1
+* Support Repository 47.0.0
-* Play Services and Firebase up to 10.0.1
+* Play Services and Firebase repository 41
 * And more (gcm, licensing, billing, apk exp., etc.).
 * `/opt/tools/start_emulator.sh` script which can download and start an emulator.

 ## Accepting licenses